orn8/tinfoil/README.md

 ```

 ## N/A Shops:
-> ### This is a backup of shops that are discontinued or unavailable.
+> ### This is a backup of shops that have been discontinued or are unavailable.

 <br/>